The Beatles' 1964 North American tour: United States and Canada

 Intense screaming and rabid fans characterized shows across the tour.
-Mobbing crowds necessitated enhanced security measures, including decoy limousines and for the Beatles to travel to and from shows in unlikely vehicles, such as delivery vans and ambulances.
-Variety reported that at the show in Vancouver 160 girls were treated for injuries and distress after thousands of fans charged at the security barriers in front of the stage.
+Mobbing crowds necessitated enhanced security measures, including decoy limousines and unlikely transportation for the Beatles, such as delivery vans and ambulances.
+Variety reported that at the show in Vancouver, 160 girls were treated for injuries and distress after thousands of fans charged at the security barriers in front of the stage.
 At shows in Cleveland and Kansas City fans broke past police lines to climb onto the stage.
 In both cases calm was only restored after Beatles press officer Derek Taylor threatened to cancel the rest of the concert.

 In Montreal a newspaper reported that Ringo Starr had been threatened.
 Starr later speculated it was due to antisemitism and an incorrect assumption that he was Jewish.
 In light of the threat, the Beatles left immediately after their Montreal show for Jacksonville, Florida.
-Due to Hurricane Dora their flight diverted to Key West, landing at 3:30 am on 9 September.
-At their hotel Paul McCartney and John Lennon drank and talked emotionally late into the night.
+Due to Hurricane Dora, their flight diverted to Key West, landing at 3:30 am on 9 September.
+At their hotel, Paul McCartney and John Lennon drank and talked emotionally late into the night.